GIPdA/MemoAladin/README.md

 Drivers are needed under Windows for the USB-Serial.
 They can be found here : <https://github.com/rogerclarkmelbourne/Arduino_STM32>

+## 3D Printed Casing

+The STL files of my 3D printed case are provided if you want to reuse it as-is, or if you want to modify it there is a Fusion 360 archive file you can import.

+Screws are 6mm head / 3mm thread diameter self-tapping screws.

 ## Resources
 Big thanks to Wayne Heming who did all the hard work of figuring out the protocols: